scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-25-Quantum-Conundrum.md

 ## Introduction
 In the age of digital communication, encryption is crucial for ensuring the privacy and security of data exchanged over the internet.
 The advent of quantum computing represents a paradigm shift in computational capabilities, bringing both remarkable opportunities and profound challenges.
 Among the most affected fields is cryptography, the cornerstone of secure digital communication.
 This article explores both sides of quantum computing’s impact on cryptography, focusing on the vulnerabilities it introduces to classical encryption schemes and the secure possibilities offered by protocols like Quantum Key Distribution (QKD).

-{% include article-image.html image="/assets/images/articles/quantumConundrum/fig1.png" caption="**Fig 1.** Peter Williston Shor (born 1959), an American theoretical computer scientist and Applied Mathematician, is best known for Shor’s Algorithm, which enables quantum computers to factor integers exponentially faster than classical algorithms, posing a challenge to modern cryptography." width=300 %}
+{% include figure.html image="fig1.png" caption="Peter Williston Shor (born 1959), an American theoretical computer scientist and Applied Mathematician, is best known for Shor’s Algorithm, which enables quantum computers to factor integers exponentially faster than classical algorithms, posing a challenge to modern cryptography." width=300 %}

 ## Shor’s Algorithm and the Threat to Classical Cryptography
 At the heart of modern cryptography lie hard mathematical problems, such as integer factorization (used in RSA encryption) and discrete logarithms (used in Elliptic Curve Cryptography, or ECC).
 These problems are computationally infeasible for classical computers to solve within a reasonable timeframe, providing the security guarantees we rely on for digital communication.